circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Log

-A record of operating system or application events.
-Its normally stored as log or json file in semi-structured format.
+A record of the operating system or application events.
+It's normally stored as a log or JSON file in a semi-structured format.

 #### Maintenance